Literature / John Rain

-A series of novels by author and former CIA operative Barry Eisler.
+A series of novels by author and former CIA employee Barry Eisler.
 Deals with Hitman with a Heart

 John Rain, who specializes in killing in such a way that it looks like natural causes

 .
 Rain's years of training in the Special Forces, CIA, and as an assassin for hire manifest themselves in a deep-seated paranoia and an inability to trust anyone, which complicates his personal relationships.

 A TV series based on the novels is currently in development, with Keanu Reeves

 onboard to star in and Executive Produce, alongside Chad Stahelski and David Leitch

 - Action Film, Quiet Drama Scene: A literary version.
 While there are some nasty fight scenes which often leave Rain's opponent dead, or severely handicapped for life, there are scenes where Rain is just walking through the night streets of Tokyo (or wherever he might be) and reminiscing about his childhood days, the friends he has lost, the psychological trauma of violence, etc.

 - All of the Other Reindeer: